fmoralesc/indimpc/README.md

  + python-mpd

 ## Notes

+You must install the indimpc.rc file included in ~/.config/indimpc/

 indimpc has recently included some support for guake commands.
 For it to work, you mast patch /usr/lib/guake/dbusiface.py with the guake.patch file provided.